jeremybatesDC/jeremybatesDC/README.md

 - On the Beach
 - Doomsday Book
 - Ender's Game
-- Down and Out in the Magic Kingdom
+- Down & Out in the Magic Kingdom
 - Ubik
-- The Caves of Steel / The Naked Sun / The Robots of Dawn / (Asimov mysteries in the Foundation Universe)
+- The Naked Sun
 - A Canticle for Leibowitz
 - The Martian Chronicles
 - The Sparrow
 - Level 7
-- The Midwich Cuckoos
 - City
 - Emphyrio
 - Hyperion